mozilla-l10n/localizer-documentation/misc/l10n_testing.md

 ### Exposed variables and placeholders

 Variables and placeholders become exposed in the user interface when the translated string has a typo within the variable or placeholder.
 Because it is not exactly the variable that the software or website expected to find, the system simply displays the variable rather than its value.
-A very common example of this is with the variable &browserShortName.
+A very common example of this is with the variable `&brandShortName`.
 If that variable is typed correctly in the translation, it will return the variable's value (in this case, it's `Firefox`).
-If it contains a typo, the user will see the variable instead (e.g., ``&browsershortname``).
+If it contains a typo, the user will see the variable instead (e.g., `&brandshortname).
 These are discoverable in the Mozilla localization dashboards and can be corrected in Pontoon.

 ![Variable bug](/assets/images/l10n_errors/variable_bug.png)